lryndavis/SoundScape/README.md

 # SoundScape

-SoundScape is a currently in progress music discovery app that uses the Spotify API to create immersive, location-based listening experiences.
+SoundScape is an in progress music discovery app that uses the Spotify API to create immersive, location-based listening experiences.

 ### Tech